stephenlepisto/designpatternexamples/README.md

     This may be due to doxygen being v1.9.1 on Ubuntu.
 Doxygen v1.9.6 on Windows does not produce this warning (the fix might have occurred in v1.9.2).
 - Rust
-  - Requires setting the LD_LIBRARY_PATH to the Adapter_BackEnd build directory in order to run the rust executable.
   - Flyweight can be skipped only with the Enter key.